septicalls/hacknight-2022/README.md

 ![Screenshot of the IVF Analyser](screenshot.png)

-### Our solution is a website that uses pesudo machine learning to determine wheter any given infertile couple would benefit from the IVF treatment.
-Being a website, it is readily accessible throughout the world.
+### Our solution is a website that can determine wheter any given infertile couple would benefit from the IVF treatment.
+It is readily accessible throughout the world.
 It acts as a first resort where physically meeting an expert is not an option.

 ---
 #### Contributors: